<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1776507535977856&amp;ev=PageView&amp;noscript=1">

 8. Consider Timing

-How will you survive while your master bathroom is inaccessible?
+How will you survive while your primary bathroom is inaccessible?
 Does your home have other bathrooms that you could use, or will you need to move out for a while?
-Keep in mind that addition of a master bath doesn’t necessarily mean an addition onto the side of your house, which would involve a foundation, new walls, and a roof.
-Consider building into unused space next to your master bedroom, such as a seldom-used bedroom or bathroom.
+Keep in mind that addition of a primary bath doesn’t necessarily mean an addition onto the side of your house, which would involve a foundation, new walls, and a roof.
+Consider building into unused space next to your primary bedroom, such as a seldom-used bedroom or bathroom.

 remodeling starter guide